KPHarmon/Toolbox/README.md

 # Toolbox
-Various tools written to solve capture the flags and wargames.
+Various scripts written for CTFs, Malware Analysis, etc.

+### MD5
+ - Generates MD5 Hash of a string

+### Entropy
+  - Calculates entropy of file and determines data characteristics